Why Study Centenarians? An Overview

 Current and Previous Funders: We are tremendously thankful and beholden to the following foundations for supporting our enrollment and data collection efforts: the Alzheimer’s Association, the Ellison Medical Foundation, the Institute for the Study of Aging (now the Alzheimer’s Drug Discovery Foundation), the American Federation Aging Research, and the Glenn Foundation for Medical Research.
 Currently we receive our funding from the National Institute of Aging (NIA), an institute of the National Institutes of Health (NIH), the William Wood Foundation and the Martin Samowitz Foundation.
 Our studies are supervised and approved by the Boston University Medical Campus Institutional Review Board.

 Demographics: In the U.S. and other industrialized nations, centenarians occur at a prevalence rate of about 1 per 6,000.
 When the centenarian study began in 1994, the prevalence rate was one per 10,000, making centenarians one of, if not the fastest growing segments of the population.
 In 2010, there are about 70,000 centenarians in the U.S.

 Eighty-five percent of cenenarians are women and 15% are men.
 Among supercentenarians, the female prevalence may increase to about 90%.
 Though women by far and away win the longevity marathon, paradoxically the fewer men are generally functionally better off and healthier.
 This may be because women handle age related diseases better (how they do this is not clear) whereas at these ages, the men more readily die from them.
 Thus, the men who survive have to be relatively healthy and functionally fit.

-Supercentenarians, people who are 110+ years old occur at a rate of about 1 per 7 million.
-In 2010, there are about 60 to 70 supercentenarians in the US.
-In June, 2010, the New England Centenarian Study enrolled its 107th supercentenarian, thus constituting by far and away the largest sample of such subjects in the world.
+Supercentenarians, people who are 110+ years old occur at a rate of about 1 per 5 million.
+In 2010, there were about 60 to 70 supercentenarians in the US.
+In 2017, the New England Centenarian Study enrolled its 150th supercentenarian, thus constituting by far and away the largest sample of such subjects in the world.